CenterForOpenScience/SHARE/README-docker-quickstart.md

   - watching the result count rise as you refresh the search interface at http://localhost:8003/share/discover

 ## troubleshooting
+- my containers keep mysteriously dying!
   - does docker have enough memory? try giving it more